vrandall66/front-end-submissions-public/1811/mod-2/whateverly/enpsychlopedia.md

 * [ ] Advanced Beginner - There is some duplication (5-10 instances) in the codebase.
 There may be one to two minor bugs.
 There may be some unnecessary selectors or tags.
 Application adds organization for the whole stylesheet and within rules.

-* [ ] Proficient - Application is thoughtfully put together with comments to help guide organization.
+* [ x ] Proficient - Application is thoughtfully put together with comments to help guide organization.
 There may be some duplication (fewer than 5 instances) present.
 Comments are present to assist with organization of code.

 * [ ] Exceptional - Meets all expectations for `Proficient`.
 The application has exceptionally well-factored CSS/Sass with all styles separated out into logical stylesheets.
 There are zero instances where an instructor would recommend taking a different approach.

 Comments:

+* Avoid naming color [variables](https://github.com/SallyHaefling/enpsychlopedia/blob/master/src/Styles/_SassMixins.scss#L5-L6) with their actual colors -- if you ever change the color scheme, you'll have to change the variable names now too rather than just the values.
+Make the names more generic for what those colors represent -- is it the primary color for call to action elements? the default text color? etc.

+* Nice use of a mixin for your buttons, that's a good use-case for them.
+If this were a bigger app that required more CSS, I would break out your variables into a separate variables.scss file, and leave your mixins separate in mixins.scss.
+Because it's so tiny it's not that big of a deal, but that will be the organizational strategy you see elesewhere.